 Within an alcohol rehab program, patients can meet with a counselor, medical doctor, and other treatment specialists to address the ways their drinking has affected their health and wellbeing.

-Recovery from alcohol abuse is possible and begins with reaching out for help.
-Contact us today to learn more about treatment options for alcohol abuse and dependence in Texas.
+Recovery from alcohol use is possible and begins with reaching out for help.
+Contact us today to learn more about treatment options for alcohol use and dependence in Texas.